Law Faculty Resources

 volunteer, Oregon Humane Society

-board member, Edwards Center, a non-profit serving developmentally disabled adults
+board member, Edwards Center, a nonprofit serving developmentally disabled adults

 member, Portland’s River Plan Committee